pawasjohari86/edx-platform/docs/en_us/course_authors/source/common_problems.rst

 MARKUP OPTIONS?
 DIDN'T SEE TESTS FOR IT

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Use the Advanced Editor to Configure Trageted Feedback
+Use the Advanced Editor to Configure Targeted Feedback
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 You configure the problem to provide targeted feedback through XML in :ref:`Advanced Editor`.